whamcloud/Online-Help/docs/Contributor_Docs/cd_integrated-manager-for-lustre_Unit_Testing.md

 ## Overview

 The easiest way to get iml unit tests running locally is to start a postgres docker container with a volume that links to the IML repo.
-The repo can then be copied over to another directory in the container where the tests will run.
-The tests should not run on the volume itself or they will not work.
+The unit tests can then be run inside the volume directory.

 ## Loading the docker container